 - 2.51 The need for monitoring of a One Planet Development management plan through annual monitoring is set out in Chapter 5 of the Practice Guidance.
-The proposals for monitoring will need to be clearly set out in the management plan. - 2.52 Within the National Park context it will be important for the management plan to confirm that the annual monitoring reports will clearly identify the actions that will be taken to respond to any i dentified 'red' ( ensure that issu or 'yellow' failures es are picked up a as described in the as they develop.
-Practice Guidance.
-This is important to
+The proposals for monitoring will need to be clearly set out in the management plan. - 2.52 Within the National Park context it will be important for the management plan to confirm that the annual monitoring reports will clearly identify the actions that will be taken to respond to any identified 'red' or 'yellow' failures as described in the Practice Guidance.
+This is important to ensure that issues are picked up as they develop.